qnx/Raspberry-Pi-Hardware-Component-Samples/led-strip-matrix/README.md

 ## Circuit

-This diagram shows a representation of a circuit connecting one LED strip to a RaspBerry PI 4, a 5V power supply and using a [74AHCT125 - Quad Level-Shifter (3V to 5V)](https://www.adafruit.com/product/1787) from AdaFruit as a level inverter to scale up the 3.3V voltage from the SPI0 MOSI output to the 5V required by the LED strip.
+This diagram shows a representation of a circuit connecting one LED strip to a Raspberry Pi 4, a 5V power supply and using a [74AHCT125 - Quad Level-Shifter (3V to 5V)](https://www.adafruit.com/product/1787) from AdaFruit as a level inverter to scale up the 3.3V voltage from the SPI0 MOSI output to the 5V required by the LED strip.

 ![circuit diagram connecting RaspBerry PI 4, 74AHCT125 chip, 5V power supply and LED strip](./led-strip-wiring.png)